caul-dpsc/2021-rdm-series/_pages/index.md

 + Louise Gillis is the Research Data Management Librarian and Liaison Librarian for the College of Pharmacy and the School of Health Administration (Interim) at Dalhousie.

 ### <a id="dataverse"></a>Dataverse

+##### Presenter Bio:
+Margaret Vail is the Systems and Data Services Librarian at St. Francis Xavier University.

 ### <a id="cc"></a>Leveraging Advanced Digital Research Infrastructure to Support Research Data Management